At the farmer's market last week, I bought a 2.6 lb pork shoulder in anticipation of making pulled pork.

-At the farmer's market last week, I bought a 2.6 lb pork shoulder in anticipation of making pulled pork.
 Prairie Pride Farms also makes their own pulled pork, which I have bought before and is amazing, but this time I wanted to try my own.
 I had heard from a friend (thanks Sami!) that pulled pork is very easy to make in the crock pot: just cook whatever cut of pork in water for several hours, drain, pull meat apart with two forks, then mix with barbeque sauce.
 (Why does Mozilla insist that "barbeque" be spelled "barbecue"?
-Wikipedia says both are acceptable.
-Hmph.)
-Sounds fun.

 Here's the pork shoulder, wrapped, in the sink.